SimonHalaszi/CS-33211-Bankers-Algorithm-For-Deadlock-Avoidance/README.md

 The main file, BankersAlgo.c, is commented in more depth about the implementation of this concept.

+Also supplied are four text files with sample system inputs.
+Two safe examples and two unsafe examples.

 ## To Compile and Run

 Run these commands in your Linux terminal.